aarron-lee/SimpleDeckyTDP/README.md

 Other distros not tested.

+Currently NOT compatible with Intel or Nvidia, this plugin is currently AMD APUs only

 ## Requirements

 ### WARNING: This plugin assumes you already have ryzenadj installed and can be located in your PATH